 Today, you’ll learn how to agree in Korean!
 Why?
 Knowing ways to say I Agree in Korean is a must for beginners.
 These are super common phrases and you’ll definitely need them for conversations.

 This is ONLY for learners that truly want to speak better Korean.
-If you’re not serious, So take this Korean lesson…
+If you’re not serious, go away.
+So take this Korean lesson…

 - Read, review, and read out loud

 - Print it out as physical review material (I like printing stuff)

 - Save images for your personal use (as flashcards)

 ✅ Hey, if you REALLY want to learn & speak Korean with a full learning system + 1,000s of Audio & Video lessons by teachers – Sign up at KoreanClass101 (click here) and start learning!
 I recommend them as a teacher and a learner.

 15 Phrases to Say I Agree in Korean

 This is the first and most basic phrase.
 The most direct way to say I agree in Korean.
 The rest of the phrases you’ll learn today are varations of agreeing and they will make you sound like a more fluent speaker.